How to Connect with Media?

 DO – Compile all of the important information you want them to know about you.
 Gather it in an easy to read format and create an online media kit that is uploaded to your website and they can just click a link – or – create a separate “media” webpage with all of the information and include the link in your email.
 Include past media, headshots they can download, awards, certifications, testimonials, links to everyplace they can find you and anything else that makes you unique.

 DON’T – Follow-up on your media request email.
-When responding to a media request via HARO or another They will get 100s or even 1000s of responses, remember there will always be another opportunity.
-It is a long road back from the media “black-list.”
+When responding to a media request via HARO or another free resource.
+They will get 100s or even 1000s of responses, if they want you they will reach out.

 DO – Follow up all interviews with a thank you email and if you can an @mention on Twitter or another social platform they are active on.
 Stay in touch in an unobtrusive way, be helpful, you now have a media contact!